stonezhong/mordor/README.md

 * You need to add entry in hosts sections for every machine you managed.

 ## Initialization
-Run `mordor.py -a init_host --host_name <hostname>` to initialize your host.
+Run `mordor.py -a init-host --host-name <hostname>` to initialize your host.
 The host only need to be initialized once normally.
 Here is a layout of your host directory structure:
 ```
 <Mordor Home Directory>